parisni/weblog/posts/maven-local.rst

 .. title: Managing local jars with maven
 .. slug: maven-local
 .. date: Jun 02, 2018
-.. tags: maven
-.. author: Nicolas Paris
 .. link:
 .. description:
+.. tags: maven
-.. category: java
+.. category: software ingineering

 Maven has for me a non user friendly documentation, with 80% of xml content.